Twins vs. Phillies Player Props Betting Odds

 Kepler Stats

-- Max Kepler has recorded 70 hits with 11 doubles, 19 home runs and 24 walks.
-He has driven in 45 runs.
+- Max Kepler has 72 hits with 12 doubles, 19 home runs and 24 walks.
+He has driven in 46 runs.

 Kepler Recent Games